 A plumbing permit (a Quick Permit) is required for solar hot water systems at single-family and duplex properties.
 Commercial/multifamily solar hot water systems cannot be done on a quick permit and must instead be logged in for review.

-All approved construction set of documents, permits and inspector signature card are to be available on site upon request.
+All approved construction plans and documents, permits, and inspector signature card must be available on-site upon request.

 Typical inspections for installation of solar panels include the following:

 Building code policy IRC M2301 (PDF) details PV inspection requirements.
 Make sure to download and review it before scheduling an inspection.

 Note: The inspections listed above may vary depending on the complexity of your project.
 You will be advised as to which inspections your project requires through the permitting process.

 This guide provides new 2018 IRC requirements generally necessary to apply for electrical permits related to residential solar photovoltaic (PV) panel systems in Denver.
 As every project is unique, further information may be required to show compliance with current codes and policies.
 Additional solar panel plan requirements can be found in the Solar Energy System Permits Policy IRC M2301 (PDF).
 This guide should not be used as a substitute for codes, standards, or regulations.